What is a Co-op?

 What is covered in Assessments and Rents?

 Shareholders pay a monthly Member Assessment and are responsible separately for real estate taxes.
-Homeowners pay a monthly Homeowner rent that includes 24 hr manned security gate, real estate taxes.
-General items covered for all residents are waste and recycle pick up, maintenance and landscaping of all common areas within the Park including Amenities.
+Homeowners pay a monthly Homeowner rent that includes 24 hour manned gatehouse entry and real estate taxes.
+General items covered for all residents are waste and recycle pick up, maintenance and landscaping of all common areas within the Park including access to all of the Amenities.

 How is the Co-op governed?